karatelabs/karate/README.md

 ```
 Note that `def` will over-write any variable that was using the same name earlier.
 Keep in mind that the start-up [configuration routine](#configuration) could have already initialized some variables before the script even started.

+A variety of expressions are supported on the right hand side of the `=` symbol.
+The section on [Karate Expressions](#karate-expressions) goes into the details.

 ## `assert`
 ### Assert if an expression evaluates to `true`
 Once defined, you can refer to a variable by name.
 Expressions are evaluated using the embedded JavaScript engine.
 The assert keyword can be used to assert that an expression returns a boolean value.